UnfinishedStuff/A-guide-to-the-GFX-HAT/Capacitive_touch.md

 touch.on(0, example_function)
 ```

-The function _example_function_ first checks which button (or channel) was pressed.
+The function _example_function_ first checks which button was pressed by checking the _channel_ parameter: these are the numbers of the pads, as described in the introduction.
 If this is `0`, corresponding to the "up" button, it then checks what the event is.
 If the event is `press` it prints that the button was pressed, and if the event is `release` it prints that the button was released.
 Finally, the line at the end tells the script that touching channel `0`, which is the "up" button, should trigger _example_function_.

 One of the first things that _example_function_ does is check which channel/button was pressed, and so you can actually assign all button presses to the same function if there is an `if`/`else if` statement checking which button was pressed: